Key Takeaways:

 Step 2: Verify It’s a Copyright Strike

-Before proceeding, confirm that you indeed have a copyright strike and not a Content ID claim.
+Verify that you actually have a copyright strike and not a Content ID claim before moving on.

 You’ll usually receive an email notifying you of the strike.